Modeling human ectopic pregnancies with trophoblast and vascular organoids

 ABSTRACT

-Ruptured ectopic pregnancy (REP), a complication caused by aberrant implantation, deep invasion, and overgrowth of embryos in fallopian tubes, could lead to rupture tubes accounts for 4%-10% pregnancy-related deaths.
-The lack phenotypes rodents hampers our understanding its pathological mechanisms.
-Here, we employed cell culture organoid models investigate the crosstalk between human trophoblast development intravillous vascularization REP condition.
-Compared with abortive (AEP), size placental villi depth invasion are correlated extent vascularization.
-We identified key pro-angiogenic factor secreted trophoblasts, WNT2B, that promotes villous vasculogenesis, angiogenesis, vascular network expansion Our results reveal important role WNT-mediated angiogenesis an co-culture model investigating intricate communications trophoblasts endothelial/endothelial progenitor cells.
+Ruptured ectopic pregnancy (REP), a pregnancy complication caused by aberrant implantation, deep invasion, and overgrowth of embryos in fallopian tubes, could lead to rupture of fallopian tubes and accounts for 4%-10% of pregnancy-related deaths.
+The lack of ectopic pregnancy phenotypes in rodents hampers our understanding of its pathological mechanisms.
+Here, we employed cell culture and organoid models to investigate the crosstalk between human trophoblast development and intravillous vascularization in the REP condition.
+Compared with abortive ectopic pregnancy (AEP), the size of REP placental villi and the depth of trophoblast invasion are correlated with the extent of intravillous vascularization.
+We identified a key pro-angiogenic factor secreted by trophoblasts, WNT2B, that promotes villous vasculogenesis, angiogenesis, and vascular network expansion in the REP condition.
+Our results reveal the important role of WNT-mediated angiogenesis and an organoid co-culture model for investigating intricate communications between trophoblasts and endothelial/endothelial progenitor cells.

 SUPPLEMENTAL MATERIAL